 The central bank has intervened right from the beginning of the Covid-19 crisis to address the liquidity needs of the financial sector.
 It has also eased monetary and lending conditions, and then encouraged banks to cover the cash flow needs of their clients and to refinance existing loans to prevent defaults and bankruptcies.
 Micro-enterprises and small businesses seem to be the main focus of the authorities' concerns.
-Total social financing growth accelerated from 10.7% y/y at the end of February to 12.5% at the end of May 2020 and should reach 13% to 14% by year-end 2020.
+Growth in total social financing accelerated from 10.7% y/y at the end of February to 12.7% at the end of June 2020 and should reach 13% to 14% by year-end 2020.
 The easing in credit conditions should remain relatively moderate in the end, as the central bank's leeway is much constrained by the excessive debt of the economy.